Skip to main content

 Registration Server Action

 Server Actions are async functions that run on the server.
-They can be called directly from Client Components — no API routes needed.
-Think of them as RPC calls that Next.js handles automatically.
+You can call them directly from Client Components — no API routes needed.
+Think of them as RPC calls that Next.js handles for you automatically.
+Seems like magic the first time you see it work.

 // src/app/actions/auth.ts